InfoSecInnovations/concierge/README.md

 ### Quick install

-Repeat the process used during install
+Repeat the process used during install.

 ### Manual update